NATIONAL INFRASTRUCTURE PLANNING IN ENGLAND

 Responsibility for preparing these documents rests with the Department for Transport.

-The NPS for Ports was adopted in January 2012.
+Theย NPS for Portsย was adopted in January 2012.

-The Airport NPS which set government policy for new runway capacity and infrastructure in the SE of England was adopted in 2018.
+The Airport NPS which set government policy for new runway capacity and infrastructure in the SE of England was adopted in 2018.ย

 Water, Waste Water and Waste

-- Hazardous Waste
+- NPS for Hazardous Waste

-- Waste Water Treatment
+- NPS for Waste Water

 TownPlanning.info has an extensive catalogue of articles and guides which help explain the town planning system in England.